krober10nd/SeismicMesh/paper/paper.md

   3. An implementation of a 3D degenerate (i.e., sliver) tetrahedral element removal technique [@tournois2009perturbing] to bound a mesh quality metric.
 Note that 2D mesh generation does not suffer from the formation of degenerate elements.

-Similar to other meshing programs such as Gmsh, SeismicMesh [@SeismicMeshDocs] enables generation of simplex meshes through a Python scripting-based application programming interface.
+Similar to other meshing programs such as Gmsh, SeismicMesh [@SeismicMeshDocs] enables generation of simplex meshes through a Python application programming interface.

 The mesh's domain geometry is defined as the 0-level set of a signed distance function (SDF), which avoids the need to have explicit geometry information defining the boundary and can be particularly useful in geophysical domains.

 # Performance Comparison

 We present a comparison of the 2D/3D serial performance in terms of cell quality and mesh creation time.
 We compare SeismicMesh with Gmsh [@doi:10.1002/nme.2579] and CGAL [@cgal:rty-m3-20b; @cgal:r-ctm2-20b].
-The cell quality is defined as the product of the topological dimension of the mesh (2 or 3) and the circumcircle radius divided by the incircle radius.
+The cell quality is defined as the product of the topological dimension of the mesh (2 or 3) and the incircle radius divided by the circumcircle radius.
 This metric is between 0 and 1, where 1 is a perfectly symmetrical simplex.

 For the analytical geometries (e.g. disk and ball), Gmsh is the fastest to generate a mesh and then performance is approximately similar for both SeismicMesh and CGAL.
 CGAL outperforms SeismicMesh for the disk and vice versa for the ball.
 Gmsh and CGAL produce similar minimum cell qualities to SeismicMesh and importantly all generators are capable of producing sliver-free meshes with minimal dihedral angles greater than 10 degrees.
 However, SeismicMesh in general produces higher mean cell qualities which are about 5-10\% greater than either Gmsh or CGAL.